 Comparing the Structured Data Testing Tool and the Rich Results Test

-The main difference between these tools lies in the forms of schema that they can validate: the RRT is only able to test approved classes of structured data that will directly influence the appearance of search results, whereas the SDDT is capable of validating all schema types.
+The main difference between these tools initially lay in the forms of schema that they could validate: the RRT was only able to test approved classes of structured data that directly influence the appearance of search results, whereas the SDTT was capable of validating all schema types.

-Another differentiating factor between the SDTT and the RTT is the ease with which users can edit and re-validate code.
-Dave Smart’s tweet shows an easy workaround for altering scripts on the fly in the new platform, but this shouldn’t be necessary with a newly developed tool.
-Issues like this are part of the reason why some users are looking to switch to a new tool when the SDTT is eventually removed.
+Another differentiating factor between the SDTT and the RRT is the ease with which users can edit and re-validate code.
+Dave Smart’s tweet shows a workaround for altering scripts on the fly in the new platform, but this was much easier with the SDTT.
+With the launch of the Schema Markup Validator, users can now edit a page’s structured data on the go before switching over to the RRT for a final check of rich results eligibility.

 Alternatives to the Rich Results Test